Call (425) 243-0457 and Find Help Today!

 - The plan for therapy, including objectives and guidelines that the addict is expected to follow

 - What every person is planning to do if the addict is does not go into some kind of treatment program

 Generally, there are four different kinds of interventions: simple, crisis, classical and family system.

-- A simple intervention may be simply requesting that the addict stop his or her behavior; this type of intervention should always be done before other, more complex intervention methods are attempted.
+- A simple intervention may be requesting that the addict stop his or her behavior; this type of intervention should always be done before other, more complex intervention methods are attempted.